amarce/kolla-ansible/doc/source/reference/networking/neutron.rst

 ``--limit`` still configures the host correctly.
 If ``ovs-vsctl`` reports ``Connection refused``, verify that the containers are running and that ``/run/openvswitch/db.sock`` exists.
+``openvswitch-vswitchd`` also delays for an additional 30 seconds after the database reports healthy to allow the process to settle.
+This grace period is controlled by ``openvswitch_vswitchd_post_healthy_delay``.

 Verification of the Open vSwitch containers only proceeds when the corresponding systemd unit or container is present.
 If neither exists, the